wolfyy970/galachain-crud-demo/GalaChainCode/readme.md

    ```bash
    npm run network:start
    ```
-   To run the network locally
+   To run the network locally, make sure you have docker containers installed and running

 ## Project Structure